Self-Training for Class-Incremental Semantic Segmentation: Conclusions

 \section{Conclusions}

 In this work, we improve incremental semantic segmentation with self-training.
-Unlabeled data is leveraged to combine the previous and current models.
+Unlabeled data is leveraged to combine the knowledge of the previous and current models.
 Importantly, conflict reduction provides more accurate pseudo labels for self-training.
 We have achieved state-of-the-art performance on two large datasets Pascal-VOC 2012 and ADE20K.
 We show that our method can obtain superior results on Pascal-VOC 2012 using only 1\% unlabeled data.
 Qualitative results show significant more accurate segmentation maps are generated compared to the other methods.

-As future work, it is interesting to choose unlabeled data selectively, efficiently and actively.
-Although we have obtained promising gain for incremental semantic segmentation, the gap to Joint Training for the challenging ADE20K dataset indicates that CIL is still an open research topic.
+There are still several limitations of our method.
+As seen from the experimental results, our proposed method works relatively better on VOC than ADE, one reason is due to the task difficulty of different datasets.
+Our method benefits more from a better segmentation model itself, which can provide better pseudo labels.
+We have also shown that our method can learn from general unlabeled datasets, such as ImageNet, however, large domain differences can still be a challenging problem for using unlabeled data.

+As possible future directions, involving human monitors in the loop of using unlabeled data has potential to reduce the errors in real applications.
+Moreover, it would be interesting to explore other ways of replay to avoid catastrophic forgetting, such as storing raw exemplars from previous data, or generating object templates for replay.
+Besides, the development of the field of pseudo labelling is complementary to our method, which can further improve the performance of the incremental learning setting for semantic segmentation.